2020 Credit Score Requirements for FHA Loans

 Most credit scores range from 300 to 850.
 In general, the better your score, the better the terms and interest rate on your loans.

 A credit score of 500 is the bare minimum to qualify for an FHA loan.
-In order to qualify for the lowest down payment, however, you’ll need a score of at least 580.
+To qualify for the lowest down payment, however, you’ll need a score of at least 580.

 |FHA Loan Borrower Credit Score Distribution|